Nick1770/Bitcoin-Ticker/README.md

 This project was built with a raspberry pi zero w, a few [[dot matrix displays](https://www.amazon.com/HiLetgo-MAX7219-Arduino-Microcontroller-Display/dp/B07FFV537V/ref=sr_1_10?crid=12JF67LIYCAFN&keywords=dot+matrix+display&qid=1654813940&sprefix=dot+matrix+display%2Caps%2C89&sr=8-10)], and a 3D printed case.
 Refer to this chart for a [[wiring diagram](https://media.discordapp.net/attachments/741501177560039424/1005160146370039879/Screen_Shot_2022-08-05_at_1.06.35_PM.png)]

 Code modifications and 3D printed case was made by [[Nick DiSisto](https://www.linkedin.com/in/nick-disisto-4111291ba/)].

+### Raspberry Pi W setup
+First, you will need to flash the microSD card with Raspberry Pi OS Lite.
+I recommend the Lite version as you will not need a desktop environment.
+I recommend using the Raspberry Pi Imager as you can enter your WiFi SSID and passkey.

 ### Prerequisites

 Here are a few things you will need before installation.
 You may be asked to type Y or N during installation.